Xylella fastidiosa subsp. multiplex

 What could be wrong with an attractive, compact, bushy peach tree?
 Plenty!
 Your tree could have the incurable bacterial phony peach disease (PPD).

-This disease came out of nowhere and struck peach trees in Georgia in 1900.
+This disease came seemingly out of nowhere and first struck peach trees in Georgia in 1900.
 And it had spread all the way to Texas by 1933.

 A century later, this pathogen is still a pernicious problem.